fwenzel/firekey/README.md

 A TOTP Token generator (like Google Authenticator, except for the Web).

+## Installing on Firefox OS and Android (via Firefox for Android)

+Firekey is available for install [on the Firefox Marketplace](https://marketplace.firefox.com/app/firekey/).
+If you have a Firefox OS device or an Android device with Firefox for Android, you can install the app from there.

+Anywhere else, you can simply run the app by browsing to [firekey.wenzel.io](http://firekey.wenzel.io).
+The app is cross-platform compatible.

 ## Help and support

 File a Github Issue for any bugs.
 Pull requests welcome!